scottTomaszewski/Howelling-Depths/docs/Non-Player Characters/Brobouck Hammerchest.md

 ![[Brobouck Hammerchest.jpg|500]]

 Resident Master Mason within [[Tiselles]].
 Has a Mason Workshop near the river.
+Is the mentor of Perrinn.